Cameron27/small-haskell/README.md

 # Small-Haskell

-An implementation of Small from "The Denotational Semantics of Programming Languages" by Michael J.C.
-Gordon.
+An implementation of the semantics of the language Small using Haskell.

+## Build